devik1367/ParkinsonsDiseaseDetection/README.md

 Required libraries:
 We used Python 3.
 The following packages are required before execution of the code:
 Pandas, Numpy, Sklearn, Tensorflow, Keras, Matplotlib.
-These can be installed using "sudo python3 install package".
+These can be installed using "sudo pip install package".

 How to execute the code: